 BS, Combined Sciences--Santa Clara University, 2002

 I teach the fundamental principles of medicinal chemistry, toxicology, and natural products predominantly to first-year pharmacy students.
 In the classroom, I enjoy finding creative ways to relate chemical structure to drug action in order to foster an engaging yet rigorous learning environment for my students.
-In the lab, my research is focused on projects that utilize comparative approaches to identify key pathways critical to propagating and preventing hepatotoxicity.
-Projects currently underway include mechanistic studies exploring hepatotoxicity associated with exposure to acetaminophen, herbicides, and natural products.
+In the lab, my research is focused on projects that utilize comparative approaches to identify pathways critical to either propagating or preventing hepatotoxicity.
+Projects currently underway include mechanistic studies exploring the effects of acetaminophen, herbicides, or natural products on liver health.

 Outside the Classroom